 The Business Analyst should confirm that they fully understand:

 Organizations use Key Performance Indicators (KPIs) to evaluate their success at reaching targets.

 Business KPIs define measurable values that demonstrate how effectively a company is achieving key business objectives.
-It is important to choose KPIs appropriate to your business/scenario with clear definitions of what they are, how they will be measured, how they will be used and by whom.
+It is important to choose KPIs appropriate to your business/scenario with clear definitions of what they are, how they are measured, how they are used, and by whom.